 Adoption is a process: First you research the breed.
-Then submit a written application, followed by a brief conversation over the phone (or at a meet & greet) and a home visit to ensure that your home is matched with the greyhound that is the best fit for your family.
-There are required readings to prepare you for a breed that is different from all other breeds in specific ways.
+Read the required book.
+Then submit a written application.
+We will acknowledge receipt of your application, and if we think we can help you, we will invite you to submit the Application Fee so we can start the approval process.
+You will be assigned an Adoption Representative to guide you through the process.
+Expect a brief phone conversation, followed by a home visit to ensure that your home is matched with the greyhound (of your choice) that is the best fit for your family.
+Often the process is accomplished in less than 2 weeks if the applicant has done their homework.
 Thank you for your patience.
 After all, a successful adoption is forever!

-We require that you read and own the book “Retired Racing Greyhounds for Dummies” by Lee Livingood.
+We require that you read (and own) the book “Retired Racing Greyhounds for Dummies” by Lee Livingood, before we process your application.
 Even if you have adopted greyhounds before, there will be parts of the book that never pertained to your previous greyhound but will be helpful with your next greyhound.
-Please review with each new adoption.
-This is the main resource that our Adoption Follow Up Volunteers utilize, along with our Adoption Handbook.
+This is the main resource that our Adoption Team Volunteers utilize, along with our Adoption Handbook.

-An Adoption Team volunteer will schedule a Home Visit.
-They may bring a greyhound so you can meet one.
-We require every family member living at home to be present, as well as all pets.
+Your assigned Adoption Representative will schedule a Home Visit.
+They may bring a greyhound along.
+We require everyone living at the residence, adult or child, to be present, as well as all pets.
 Your greyhound adoption will impact everyone’s life.
 We also ask that BEFORE YOUR HOME VISIT, you must read our own Adoption Handbook.
 This is how we can maximize the home visit to ensure a more successful adoption.
 You may download it here:

 Greyhounds currently in home foster are available immediately, unless stated otherwise.
-We only accept deposits from adopters who have completed the approval process.
-The full fee is due when you select a greyhound.
+We only accept adoption money from adopters who have completed the approval process.
+The full fee of $500 is due when you select a greyhound.
 During your approval process, please be aware that we often have several people watching any of our greyhounds.
-We cannot (will not) tell you if there is another family interested in your selected greyhound.
-That greyhound can be adopted at any time in the process prior to your approval; right up until the time the dog leaves his foster home to visit an interested adopter.
+We cannot (will not) tell you if there is another family interested in your desired greyhound.
+That greyhound can be adopted by someone else at any time in the process prior to your approval.
 We hate to disappoint, so we encourage everyone to get pre-approved as soon as you decide that greyhounds are the breed for you!